Science and Pseudo-Science

 However, a multicriterial definition of science is not needed to justify a multicriterial account of how pseudoscience deviates from science.
 Even if science can be characterized by a single defining characteristic, different pseudoscientific practices may deviate from science in widely divergent ways.
 Hence, the above-mentioned seven-itemed characterization of pseudoscience was proposed as representing seven common ways to deviate from a minimal (necessary but not sufficient) criterion of science, namely: Science is a systematic search for knowledge whose validity does not depend on the particular individual but is open for anyone to check or rediscover.

 Kuhn observed that although his own and Popper's criteria of demarcation are profoundly different, they lead to essentially the same conclusions on what should be counted as science respectively pseudoscience (Kuhn 1974, 803).
 This convergence of theoretically divergent demarcation criteria is a quite general phenomenon.
-Philosophers and other theoreticians of science differ widely in their views of what science is.
+Philosophers and other theoreticians of science differ widely in their views on what science is.
 Nevertheless, there is virtual unanimity in the community of knowledge disciplines on most particular issues of demarcation.
-There is widespread agreement for instance that creationism, astrology, homeopathy, Kirlian photography, dowsing, ufology, ancient astronaut theory, Holocaust denialism, and Velikovskian catastrophism are pseudosciences.
+There is widespread agreement for instance that creationism, astrology, homeopathy, Kirlian photography, dowsing, ufology, ancient astronaut theory, Holocaust denialism, Velikovskian catastrophism, and climate change denialism are pseudosciences.
 There are a few points of controversy, for instance concerning the status of Freudian psychoanalysis, but the general picture is one of consensus rather than controversy in particular issues of demarcation.

 It is in a sense paradoxical that so much agreement has been reached in particular issues in spite of almost complete disagreement on the general criteria that these judgments should presumably be based upon.
 This puzzle is a sure indication that there is still much important philosophical work to be done on the demarcation between science and pseudoscience.